Ph. D, History, Princeton University

 Articles and Essays

-"The Emergence of the Soviet 'Citizen Consumer' in Comparative Perspective," in Material Culture in Russia from Peter the Great to Putin: Objects, Values, Identities, ed.
-Graham Roberts (forthcoming, Bloomsbury Publishers).
+“Gender and the Emergence of the Soviet “Citizen-Consumer” in Comparative Perspective,” in Material Culture in Russia and the USSR: Things, Values, Identities, ed.
+Graham Roberts (Bloomsbury Academic Publishers, 2017), 135-153.

 "Introduction" in Genocide and Gender in the Twentieth Century: A Comparative Perspective, ed.
-Amy E. Randall (Bloomsbury Publishers, forthcoming 2015).
+Amy E. Randall (Bloomsbury Publishers, 2015).
+Selected as one of Choice Magazine’s Outstanding Academic Titles of the Year, 2016.

 "Soviet Masculinities: Guest Editor's Introduction," Russian Studies in History 51:2 (Fall 2012): 3-12.